heysokam/cvulkan/readme.md

 # cvulkan | Comfy Vulkan API
-`cvulkan` is a library of helpers to reduce redundant boilerplate when using Vulkan.
+`cvulkan` is a Pure C library of helpers to make Vulkan more comfortable
+by reducing redundant boilerplate when using the API.

 ## How to
 > TODO: Write a simple howto intro.
 > Reference the @[examples](./examples/) folder in the meantime.

+Current state of the library can get you up to par with `vk-bootstrap` _(aka: up to Swapchain creation)_.
+You can see an example of this in the @[bootstrap](./examples/bootstrap.c) example file.
+Bootstrapping includes:
+- Instance
+- Validation Layers
+- Debug Messenger
+- Physical Device
+- Queue
+- Logical Device
+- Swapchain
+- Swapchain.Images
+- Swapchain.ImageViews

 ## TODO
 ```md